 In addition to audio broadcasts, digital radio offers simultaneous data services to listeners.
 For example, information about music may be displayed on the receiver’s screen when the music is playing.
 You could program your digital radio receiver to display weather updates, traffic reports and other news.

-Do I Need a New Radio to Receive Digital Stations?
+Do I Need a New Radio To Receive Digital Signals?

-Yes.
-A digital receiver is required to receive digital signals.
-However, all radios capable of tuning to a digital signal also will be able to receive analog signals.
-Some models cost more than analog radios, but the FCC does not have pricing information.
-Digital receivers also are available at most electronics retailers and in some new cars.
+Yes, a digital receiver is required in order to receive digital signals.
+However, all radios capable of tuning in to a digital signal also will be able to receive analog signals.

 For More Information